WanderingObserver/whereto-backend/README.md

 # Getting Started

-When this application is started you must then clone https://github.com/SeeYouSpaceCowboy/yelp-search-reactjs.git for the UI/UX front-end part of the application.
+To clone and run this application, run the following lines of code in your terminal.

 ```shell